NihalMat/player-telemetry-lakehouse/README.md

 A Scala and Spark portfolio project for privacy-conscious gameplay telemetry.
 The platform accepts a GameAnalytics-style event contract through Kafka, stores replayable history in Apache Iceberg using a Hadoop catalog and HDFS, calculates player and release metrics, and publishes compact aggregates to Cassandra.

 All data is synthetic.
-The repository contains no Apple, employer, customer, or personal data.
+The repository contains no company, customer, or personal data.
 It demonstrates a reference architecture and does not claim production work for a game studio.

 ## What the platform measures